Correlation Functions Involving Dirac Fields from Homotopy Algebras I: The Free Theory: Scalar fields

 In this subsection we present the proof for the free theory using our description~\eqref{scalar-expansion} of the scalar field, and we generalize it to the free Dirac field in the next section.
-The proof that correlation functions from our formula satisfy the Schwinger-Dyson equations in the case of interacting theories involving scalar fields and Dirac fields will be presented in~\cite{Konosu:2023}.
+The proof that correlation functions from our formula satisfy the Schwinger-Dyson equations in the case of interacting theories involving scalar fields and Dirac fields is presented in Ref.~\cite{Konosu:2023rkm}.

 In the path integral formalism, correlation functions are defined by

 where

 Since